onimisi/kinks-aid/README.md

 # Kinks-aid

 ## Description
-Kinks-aid is a mobile app dedicated to helping kinky/curly hair users stay informed about the ingredients in their haircare products, it also helps them keep track of their haircare journey in a journal.
+Kinks-aid is a mobile app dedicated to helping kinky/curly hair individuals stay informed about the ingredients in their haircare products, it also helps them keep track of their haircare journey in a journal.

 ...Images of app